What is database-as-a-service?

 The most stable solution is to use a cloud service that provides a clone of an open source database, particularly one released under a license that places no restrictions on use.
 The databases can be easily migrated to any computer, including one that sits on your desk (if you have enough local storage).
 In the worst case, you can also download the code from an open source project, rebuild it, and maybe even enhance the software.

 Many services are developing triage plans for emergencies that organize the data into tiers.
-The most mission critical data might be regularly replicated to several on-site databases located in offices in multiple geographic locations.
+The most mission-critical data might be regularly replicated to several on-site databases located in offices in multiple geographic locations.
 This might include client contact information, login credentials, and employee records.
 The goal is to maintain the minimum viable data necessary to bring the enterprise back to work as soon as possible.

 Lower-tier information includes many of the features that may be nice to have but aren’t essential.
-They could be historical records of orders, marketing projects, or log files — anything that isn’t necessary for processing current orders and maintaining short term continuity.
+They could be historical records of orders, marketing projects, or log files — anything that isn’t necessary for processing current orders and maintaining short-term continuity.

 Is there anything a database as a service can’t do?

 Largely, the prices are proportional to the amount to be stored, and that often means that the premium for the service is too much for larger businesses with relatively large data sets.
-Dropbox, for instance, started building its own data center in 2016, and some estimates suggested it saved tens of millions of dollars by doing so.
+Dropbox, for instance, started building its own datacenter in 2016, and some estimates suggested it saved tens of millions of dollars by doing so.
 Heavy users with long-term, sustained needs for data storage will find it simpler and dramatically cheaper to follow Dropbox’s lead.

 But Dropbox is an extreme case of a company that stores quite a bit of data.
 Not only that, but its margins are slim because it’s also reselling the storage at a commodity price.
 It’s competing directly with the major cloud providers.
-Many other companies find the premium charged to be lower than hiring their own employees and running a similar process in their own data center.
+Many other companies find the premium charged to be lower than hiring their own employees and running a similar process in their own datacenter.

 This article is part of a series on enterprise database technology trends.